 Join a dynamic community of music students, with opportunities to study a wide range of topics.

-All of our undergraduate degree programmes enable you to determine balance of practical and academic work best suited to your needs.
-You will determine this balance by choosing modules that best suit your interests and best reflect your strengths.
-You'll have the freedom to tailor your degree to your individual needs and interests, and can specialise in one kind of music, or opt for a more general education in music.
+All of our undergraduate degree programmes enable you to determine a balance of practical and academic work best suited to your interests.
+You'll have the freedom to tailor your degree, and can specialise in one kind of music, or opt for a more general education in music.
 While you will have broad-based music education, as you progress through your degree you can choose to specialise in musicology, performance or composition.

 If you want to specialise, we have undergraduate degrees in classical music, popular music and Folk and traditional music (see below).
 If you are interested in a general or ‘mixed’ education in music, then you can adapt your module choices in any of these degrees to suit your interests.